 Mutual Fund Shares.
 In the event that a Mutual Fund Rollover Transaction is proposed, accepted and completed, Limited Partners will receive Mutual Fund Shares.
 These shares will be subject to various risk factors applicable to shares of mutual fund corporations or other investment vehicles which invest in securities of public companies.
-For investment vehicles that invest in issuers engaged in the oil and gas industry and mineral exploration, development and production, these include risks similar to the risks described under "Issuer Risk - Sector Specific Risks".
+For investment vehicles that invest in issuers engaged in the oil and gas industry and mineral exploration, development and production or the oil and gas industry, these include risks similar to the risks described under "Issuer Risk - Sector Specific Risks".